 A Freemason is taught moral lessons and self-knowledge by a series of ritual dramas – a progression of allegorical plays performed within each Lodge.
 These rituals follow ancient forms, using stonemasons’ customs and tools as allegorical guides.

 Every man has his own reason for wanting to be a part of the greatest fraternity in the world.
 Regardless of your reason, you will benefit from membership because Freemasonry makes good men better.
 Look around our website and you will find information about our history, purpose, educational programs, character development and charity.
 In today’s society, men lead busier lives than ever.
 Many brothers find Lodge meetings to be an excellent “break from life,” where everyday troubles can be forgotten and brotherhood prevails.
-Whatever your reason, Freemasonry has something to offer nearly every man.
+Whatever your reason, Freemasonry has something to offer nearly to every man.

 The Fraternity of Free and Accepted Masons is the oldest, largest and most widely known fraternal organization in the world.
 Volumes have been written about it.
-Yet, to many, Freemasonry remains a mystery.